rails-sqlserver/tiny_tds/README.md

 ## Development & Testing

 We use bundler for development.
 Simply run `bundle install` then `rake` to build the gem and run the unit tests.
 The tests assume you have created a database named `tinytdstest` accessible by a database owner named `tinytds`.
-Before running the test rake task, you may need to define a pair of environment variables that help the client connect to your specific FreeTDS database server name and which schema (2000, 2005, 2008 or azure) to use.
+Before running the test rake task, you may need to define a pair of environment variables that help the client connect to your specific FreeTDS database server name and which schema (2000, 2005, 2008, Azure or Sybase ASE) to use.
 For example:

 ```
 $ rake TINYTDS_UNIT_DATASERVER=mydbserver TINYTDS_SCHEMA=sqlserver_2008
   or
 $ rake TINYTDS_UNIT_HOST=mydb.host.net TINYTDS_SCHEMA=sqlserver_azure
+  or
+$ rake TINYTDS_UNIT_HOST=mydb.host.net TINYTDS_UNIT_PORT=5000 TINYTDS_SCHEMA=sybase_ase
 ```

 If you do not want to use MiniPortile to compile a local project version of FreeTDS and instead use your local system version, use the `TINYTDS_SKIP_PORTS` environment variable.
 This will ignore any port tasks and will instead build and link to your system's FreeTDS installation as a normal gem install would.